 How did Ukraine win its reputation as an international supplier of accessible and marriageable women?
 Are Ukrainian women all they're cracked up to be?
 This article takes an objective, cold-blooded look at Ukrainian women and tells you how to meet and date them.

 A Sunday stroll down Khreschatyk Street in Kiev...

-At some point many visitors to Ukraine will take a weekend stroll through the historic center of Kiev in warm weather and end up on Khreschatyk Street, which is closed off to automobile traffic on Sundays.
+At some point many visitors to Ukraine will take a weekend stroll through the historic center of Kiev in warm weather and end up on Khreschatyk Street, which is closed off to automobile traffic on the weekends.
 If you're a man, you are likely to be blown away by the number of beautiful women nonchalantly displaying their scantily clad bodies.
 Drop into a nearby cafe, and you'll see many well-dressed Ukrainian women with a slim and honed appearance.
 Stop for a meal at TGI Friday's and you'll find yourself ogling and being ogled.
 Head to a nightclub and you'll be bedazzled by carefree, gyrating "devushki."
 Open your mouth and say something with a fine British, Scottish, or Australian accent (American might work, too) and you're an instant winner.
 "I must be in heaven," you wonder.

 What is different about Ukrainian women?

 Compared to women from many western countries, Ukrainian women have a lot of things going for them that contribute to their appeal:

 - The art of attracting a male is more developed in Ukrainian culture, and flirtatious behavior is generally viewed positively.

 - In Ukrainian cities it is frowned upon for a woman (especially of childbearing age) to become obese, not take care of herself, or have a "mousy" appearance.